 - 5.1.
 Alners Gorse is a 14.4 hectare nature reserve owned and managed by Butterfly Conservation and forms the southern part of the more extensive Blackmore Vale Commons and Moors Site of Special Scientific Interest (SSSI).
 There are also associated meadows including those just south of Smetherd Farm and the ancient Fifehead/Hazelbury Boundary hedge that are within the SSSI.
 The SSSI is a unique remnant of relatively intact clay vale grasslands with unimproved commons and moors found nowhere else in this part of North Dorset.
 These wildlife-rich areas host a number of pairs of breeding nightingales, the threatened Marsh Fritillary butterfly and many other species of butterflies and moths. - 5.2.
-The existing and potential ecological network for the parish has been identified through the Dorset Ecological Network mapping project.
-This includes the following designated sites of local importance within the parish:
+The existing and potential ecological network for the parish has been identified through the Dorset Ecological Network mapping project, and is available on Dorset Explorer.
+This has added sites since the plan was first prepared in 2018, and includes the following designated sites of local importance within the parish: